alaksana96/alaksana96/README.md

 My main tech interests are in NLP and Information Retrieval.
 I'm especially fond of solving problems where machine learning models suffer from massive class imbalances.

 #### Education
-I graduated from **Imperial College London** in 2019 with a [MEng.
-Electronic & Information Engineering](https://www.imperial.ac.uk/study/ug/courses/electrical-engineering-department/electronic-information-meng/).
+I graduated from **Imperial College London** in 2019 with a **MEng.
+Electronic & Information Engineering**.
 This course was a combination of EE/CS, and I was able to take modules in both the Department of Electrical and Electronic Engineering and the Department of Computing.